 |Program||Base||Tuition & Fees

 Tuition & Fees amounts include all incidental fees, and UHIP fees for international students.
-Students who affiliate with UTM will have any additional campus fees added to the tuition amounts above.
+Amounts above reflect fees for STG students (UTM and UTSC fees will vary).

 Base Funding Sources